-Medullary cancer is found in about 10% of all thyroid cancer cases.
-This type is more likely to run in your family and is linked to problems with other glands.
-It’s also more likely to be found at an early stage because it produces a hormone called calcitonin, which doctors keep an eye out for in blood test results.
+Medullary cancer is found in about 4% of all thyroid cancer cases.
+It’s more likely to be found at an early stage because it produces a hormone called calcitonin, which doctors keep an eye out for in blood test results.

-Anaplastic thyroid cancer can be the most severe type because it’s the most advanced and aggressive.
-It’s also the hardest to treat.
-But it’s also rare.
+Anaplastic thyroid cancer can be the most severe type, because it’s aggressive in spreading to other parts of the body.
+It’s rare, and it is the hardest to treat.

 If you have thyroid cancer, you probably didn’t notice any signs of it in the early stages.
 That’s because there are very few symptoms in the beginning.

 But as it grows, you could notice any of the following problems: